vaibhavsagar/website/drafts/three-pillars-nix.md

 check this, and we'd have to recompile the universe from scratch each time we wanted to do a build.

-Without environment variables, we can't ensure that only the dependencies we specify are used to produce the build output, and our builds might complete successfully on our machine but not on another, which is no better than the current non-Nix state of affairs.
+Without full control of environment variables, we can't ensure that only the dependencies we specify are used to produce the build output, and our builds might complete successfully on our machine but not on another, which is no better than the current non-Nix state of affairs.

 Without symbolic links, we might have broken build outputs and/or system configurations if intermediate files were put in place during a failed build.